mcdemarco/the-new-kitchen-cookbook/appetizers/provence.md

 * 1/2 T oregano
 * 1 tsp. basil
 * 1/4 tsp. ground bay leaf (or 1 whole bay leaf, ground)

+## Directions

+1. Grind the rosemary, fennel, and/or bay leaf together in a spice grinder or with mortar and pestle.
+2. Mix all ingredients.
+3. Store in a spare spice jar.

 ## Variants